Updated: May 9

 The International Week is celebrated in educational institutions across the United Kingdom (UK).
 According to the Census 2011, London city is considered to be the most culturally mixed place in the UK featuring a 40.2% of ethnic diversity.
 Hence, the International Week is an important event because teachers, pupils and parents share their knowledge about traditional elements of their culture such as food, music, dance and costumes.

 During the first part of the presentation, the geographical situation and cultural manifestations of the Caribbean were covered.
-Children were asked questions about the location and different languages spoken in the Caribbean.
+Children were asked questions about the different languages spoken in the Caribbean and cultural manifestations.

 We talked about Caribbean fruits, its vegetation and beautiful beaches.
 We mentioned the precautions to be considered in hot weather conditions.

-Pupils and teachers were introduced to traditional Caribbean music genres through suitable music videos, illustrations, dance, and real musical instruments.
+Pupils and teachers were introduced to traditional Caribbean music genres through suitable music videos, illustrations, dance, and Caribbean musical instruments.

 The contribution of Caribbean music to electronic music was briefly explained and children were introduced to the dem bow rhythm—the trademark drum pattern of reggaeton music.

 Reggaeton is an electronic music genre very popular among children in Caribbean and Latin communities.
 Many contemporary commercial hits such as Despacito by Luis Fonsi featuring Daddy Yankee & Justin Bieber have used the dem bow rhythmic pattern in the drum section.
-Due to the electronic character of reggaeton, I decided it was the right platform to dive into the art of deejaying.
+Due to the electronic character of reggaeton, I decided it was the right platform to dive into the subject about the DJ artform.

-I introduced the pupils to the concept of disc jokey and the basic DJ set-up.
-I illustrated and explained the transformation of the turntable from analog to digital format.
+I introduced the pupils to the concept of disc-jokey and basic DJ set-up.
+I illustrated and explained briefly the transformation of the turntable from analog into the digital format.

-I used two reggaeton instrumental compositions to demonstrate the transition from one song to the other applying the mixing technique called 'beat-matching'.
+I used two reggaeton instrumental compositions to demonstrate the transition from one song to another applying the 'beat-matching' mixing technique.
 Both instrumental pieces were harmonically compatible and featured simple arrangements—common time (4/4)—for straightforward execution.

 Children were encouraged to engage in the practice.
 They took turns behind the decks and enjoyed the technical/creative interaction.

 I was amazed at how quickly and accurately pupils learned the concept and executed the technique respectively.
 Their short DJ performances were entertaining and gratifying.
-Every child joined the queue to have a go on the decks; they kept coming back until the class was over.
+Every child joined the queue to have a go.
+They kept coming back until the workshop was over.
 Teachers, pupils, and parents danced to the music and had a great fun.

-I enjoyed the presentation, and I am grateful to the teachers and headteacher for their trust and assistance.
-The children were amazing, well behaved, and very clever.
-I hope the workshop expanded their knowledge about Caribbean culture, and served as a source of inspiration to those who would like to seek a DJ career in the future.
+I enjoyed the presentation, and I am grateful to the headteacher/teacher for their trust and helpful assistance.
+The students' behaviour were excellent and everyone (including the teachers) showed a genuine interest for the subjects I shared with them.
+I hope the workshop has expanded their knowledge about Caribbean culture, and served as a source of inspiration to those who would like to seek a DJ career in the future.

-Ernesto J. Green Rután is an experienced DJ/ audio producer.
-He holds a BSc (Honours) in Music Technology.
-He's currently attending an MA Audio Production course at UoW.
+Ernesto J. Green Rután—an experienced DJ/ audio producer.
+Holds a BSc (Honours) in Music Technology and a MA degree in Audio Production.